There are two ways to handle the sale of a property receiving tax relief.

 - Have the parcel number handy, then call the Weber County Clerk/Auditor at 801-399-8400.
 Tell them that you are a title company working on the sale of a property receiving tax relief, and that you need to know the following information:

-- Assessment charge (this is the initial tax amount)
+- a.
+Assessment charge (this is the initial tax amount)

 - Enter those three numbers, plus the number of days remaining in the year, in the yellow data fields in the Proration Calculator.